Faslane Bay

+Faslane Bay is a bay on Gare Loch, an inlet of the Firth of Clyde, in Argyll and Bute, Scotland.
+It is the site of HM Naval Base Clyde, the home of the Royal Navy's submarine fleet.

-The immediate area was sparsely populated until a naval base was constructed during World War II, though Garelochhead was already a thriving village served by Clyde steamers and a railway station.
-A shipbreakers operated at Faslane until the mid-1980s, when its site was taken over for expansion of the naval base.
+The immediate area was sparsely populated until the naval base was established during World War II, though Garelochhead was already a thriving village served by Clyde steamers and a railway station.
+A shipbreakers operated at Faslane until the mid-1980s, when its site was taken over for the expansion of the naval base.